myokit/myokit/ROADMAP.md

 Two major improvements are planned:

-- Improved calculation of "sensitivities" of simulation results w.r.t. parameters, see this [project](https://github.com/myokit/myokit/projects/6).
+- Improved calculation of "sensitivities" of simulation results with respect to model parameters, see this [project](https://github.com/myokit/myokit/projects/6).
- - Issues related to initial conditions with parameter dependecies are group in a separate [project](https://github.com/myokit/myokit/projects/13).
+ - Issues related to initial conditions with parameter dependecies are grouped in a separate [project](https://github.com/myokit/myokit/projects/13).
 - A rewrite of the HH and Markov model simulations ([project](https://github.com/myokit/myokit/projects/8)).
   - Allow these models to be created independent of the `myokit.Model` class (for model selection studies) based on [pilot work by Joey](https://github.com/CardiacModelling/markov-builder).
-  - Provide compiled simulations for better performance during inference (relies on llvm revamp described above).
+  - Provide compiled simulations for better performance during inference (relies on LLVM simulation revamp described above).

 ## Maintenance

 - Implement singularity fixes created for [cellmlmanip with Maurice](https://github.com/myokit/myokit/issues/809).
 - Units should have the option to "remember" a preferred representation [#783](https://github.com/myokit/myokit/issues/783).
 - Creation of symbolic expressions should be simplified through operator overloading [#798](https://github.com/myokit/myokit/issues/798).
-- Low-priority possible bugs need looking into.
-[Tickets here](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
+- Some possible, but low-priority, bugs have been reported: [Tickets here](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
-- Various potential code improvements have been identified.
-[Tickets here](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Acode).
+- Various potential code improvements have been identified: [Tickets here](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Acode).
 - Use of IDE components needs to be made easier on Mac [#38](https://github.com/myokit/myokit/issues/38) and may even be broken [#692](https://github.com/myokit/myokit/issues/692).

 ## Back-burner